awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 On Red Hat Enterprise Linux, the Systems Manager patch baseline service uses preconfigured repositories \(repos\) on the instance\.
 There are usually three preconfigured repos on an instance\.

+All updates are downloaded from the remote repos configured on the instance\.
+Therefore, the instance must be able to connect to the repos so the patching can be performed\.

 **Note**
+If you select the **Approved patches include non\-security updates** check box in the **Create patch baseline** page, then packages that are not classified in an `updateinfo.xml` file \(or a package that contains a file without properly formatted Classification, Severity, and Date values\) can be included in the prefiltered list of patches\.
+However, in order for a patch to be applied, the patch must still meet the user\-specified patch baseline rules\.

+Red Hat Enterprise Linux 7 instances use Yum as the package manager\.
+Red Hat Enterprise Linux 8 instances use DNF as the package manager\.
+Both package managers use the concept of an update notice as a file named `updateinfo.xml`\.
+An update notice is simply a collection of packages that fix specific problems\.
+All packages that are in an update notice are considered Security by Patch Manager\.
+Individual packages are not assigned classifications or severity levels\.
+For this reason, Patch Manager assigns the attributes of an update notice to the related packages\.

+Note that repo locations differ between RHEL 7 and RHEL 8:

+RHEL 7
 The following repo IDs are associated with RHUI 2\.
 RHUI 3 launched in December 2019 and introduced a different naming scheme for Yum repository IDs\.
 Depending on the RHEL\-7 AMI you create your instances from, you might need to update your commands\.
 For more information, see [Repository IDs for RHEL 7 in AWS Have Changed](https://access.redhat.com/articles/4599971) on the *Red Hat Customer Portal*\.
 + **Repo ID**: rhui\-REGION\-client\-config\-server\-7/x86\_64